Compile In Linux

 Clean After Dependency Changes

 It may be necessary to clean your old build before rebuilding GiGi or FreeOrion after updates that make changes to dependencies or versions of dependencies used, such as Boost.
-Do this in FreeOrion and GG directory:
+Do this in the top freeorion directory and GG, client and server directories:

 If after compiling everything, you run freeorion and get a segmentation fault: